 - Containers can be reused from year to year.
 Clean out all debris and old soil and soak pots in a solution of one part bleach to ten parts water for a few hours.
 This should eliminate any plant diseases from the previous year.
 When you pull your pots from the bleach solution, rinse them thoroughly and let them dry completely.

-Many herbalists will eventually grow their own medicinal herbs.
+Many herbalists will eventually grow their own herbs.
 The advantage of growing your own herbs is that you will know the origin of your plants and seeds, and you will know exactly how your herbs are grown.
-Medicinal herbalists can gain a great deal of knowledge from working directly with their own plants.
+Herbalists can gain a great deal of knowledge from working directly with their own plants.
 Growing your own herbs will help you see how your plants react to various conditions and what makes your plants thrive.
 These gardens are as varied as the folks who tend them.
-Some herbs are trees or bushes – elderberry (only use S. nigra and S. canadensis medicinally), slippery elm, wild cherry, hawthorn, willow, and linden are a few plants you might find in an herbalist’s yard.
-Medicinal gardens can be general or specific to an area or ailment.
+Some herbs are trees or bushes – elderberry (S. nigra and S. canadensis), slippery elm, wild cherry, hawthorn, willow, and linden are a few plants you might find in an herbalist’s yard.
+These gardens can be general or specific to an area or ailment.
 A headache garden might include meadowsweet, willow, feverfew, and lavender.
 Ginger, chamomile, catnip, mints, dill, marjoram, coriander (the seeds of cilantro), or caraway would be good plants for digestion gardens.

 Anywhere there is danger of frost, ginger should be grown in a pot.
 Take a ginger root and break off a piece with an eye (like a potato), plant it in good soil about a thumb-depth down.
 Keep it watered but not overly wet or dry.
 The process takes about eleven months – you’ll see a tall grass- like plant come up, and if you’re lucky, a flower.
 When it dies back, dig up the root – your new piece of ginger.
 It won’t be as strong as the original root, but still usable.
 Pots of ginger can be put outside during the months where there is no frost, but should be brought in at the first hint of winter.
 Turmeric can be grown the same way.